-After the delivery of the banking licence, FINMA monitors compliance with licensing criteria and the applicable regulatory obligations on an ongoing basis.
-If, at a later stage, any of the licence requirements cease to be fulfilled or in the case of breach of regulatory obligations, FINMA may take administrative measures and, as a last resort, withdraw the banking licence.
-Any changes to the organisational documents or any other conditions of the licence is subject to the prior approval of FINMA.
+After the issuance of the banking licence, FINMA monitors compliance with licensing criteria and the applicable regulatory obligations on an ongoing basis.
+If, at a later stage, any of the licence requirements cease to be fulfilled or in the case of breach of regulatory obligations, FINMA may take administrative measures (including restructuring measures), open enforcement proceedings and, as a last resort, withdraw the banking licence and initiate bankruptcy proceedings.
+Any changes to the organisational documents or any other conditions of the licence are subject to the prior approval of FINMA.